curl/curl/docs/libcurl/opts/CURLOPT_INFILESIZE.md

 To unset this value again, set it to -1.

-Using CURLOPT_UPLOAD(3) to a HTTP/1.1 server and this value set to -1, makes libcurl do a chunked transfer-encoded upload.
+Using CURLOPT_UPLOAD(3) to an HTTP/1.1 server and this value set to -1, makes libcurl do a chunked transfer-encoded upload.

 When sending emails using SMTP, this command can be used to specify the optional SIZE parameter for the MAIL FROM command.